 – 2U, Inc. (NASDAQ:TWOU), an education technology company that partners with leading universities to deliver digital education;

-– Iridium Communications Inc. (NASDAQ:IRDM), a provider of global voice and data communications services through a unique L-band satellite constellation;
+– Iridium Communications Inc. (NASDAQ:IRDM), a provider of global voice and data communications services to the U.S. Department of Defense, other government agencies and commercial users through a unique L-band satellite constellation;

 – Moelis & Company (NYSE:MC), an independent bank that provides innovative, strategic advice to a diverse client base; and